 - Select the box to accept the terms of the license agreement and then click Next.

-- On the sensor hostname screen, leave the hostname field empty and then click Next.
+- On the Discover appliance (sensor) hostname screen, leave the hostname field empty and then click Next.

 - Accept the default TCP listen port value of 598 (recommended), or type a custom port value and then click Next.